 That’s what your garden should sound like.
 But there are some easy ways that you can reduce noise through planting and fencing.
 Many firms sell timber acoustic barriers that soak up unwanted sound, using the same technology as fencing along motorways.
 It’s more expensive, but you’ll reap the benefit for years.

 The further away the noise you’re trying to avoid, the higher the fence should be.
 An eye-level fence at 1.5m or 4ft 11ins can instantly reduce sounds from next door.
 If you have very noisy neighbours, a street or park nearby, try a 3m-high barrier.
+However, bear in mind you may need to obtain planning permission for fences or walls higher than 1.8 metres.

 Plants

 Plants too – especially conifers – can play a significant part in sound insulation while also providing visual privacy.
 A nice-looking shrub with deep emerald foliage that smells of pineapple if you crush it is Thuja plicata atrovirens.
 It won’t grow quite as uncontrollably as a leylandii but still makes a lovely dense, soundproof hedge.
+Also, unlike leylandii, they can be pruned without branches dying.

 Quiet